LPBeaulieu/Braille-Cryptograms-Crypto-Braille/README.md

 python3 crypto-braille.py 50 col40 row25 a e
 ```

- <br><b>And that's it!</b> You're now ready to solve as many braille sudoku cryptograms as you like!
+ <br><b>And that's it!</b> You're now ready to solve as many braille . cryptograms as you like!
 If you are close to someone who is visually impaired and would like to help them find an accessible version of cryptogram puzzles, or maybe if you are only sprucing up your braille reading skills in preparation for the Zombie Apocalypse (lol) then this app is for you!
 P.S. be sure to also check out my other github page e-Braille Tales (https://github.com/LPBeaulieu/Braille-OCR-e-Braille-Tales) for braille OCR!🎉📖

 ## ✍️ Authors <a name = "author"></a>